A humanity under attack

 Cometh the hour, cometh the man

 Back in the day the liberation movement, Frelimo, was led by a smart, handsome, charismatic military commander called Samora Machel.
 (He proved himself a bonnie fighter too against the evils of apartheid.)
-Eventually Samora won his country’s independence to become its first president before the South African assassination squads downed his plane in 1988.
+After a long, arduous and dangerous struggle, Samora won his country’s independence to become its first president before the South African assassination squads downed his plane in 1988.
 Graca his widow went on to become the second wife of Nelson Mandela, one supposes the first woman to be First Lady of two countries.

 Machel was a revolutionary socialist, but one Her Majesty, Queen Elizabeth, was happy to invite to dinner at Buckingham Palace a good few times.
 He was, after all, a democrat.
 Machel was welcomed by many another head of state.